xiaoyang-sde/knowledge-base/docs/data-structures/09-extends-casting-high-order-functions.md

 ## VengefulSLList

-We could build a `VengefulSLList` class to make a list that could remeber the deleted items. `super` key word could be used to call the corresponding method in the super class.
+We could build a `VengefulSLList` class to make a list that could remember the deleted items. `super` key word could be used to call the corresponding method in the super class.

 ```java
 public class VengefulSLList<Item> extends SLList<Item> {